-The population of Be’er-Sheva is now growing and growing younger with every passing year.
+The population of Be’er-Sheva is now both growing and growing younger with every passing year.
 In 2017, the population of the City is composed of about 27% senior citizens (aged 55-120, God willing), some retired, some still working.
 The following are only a few examples of organizations, activities, educational programs, voluntary frameworks & care facilities & services geared especially for seniors that are available in Be’er-Sheva.
 In my opinion, seniors may and should do whatever they can and want to do.

 The City of Be’er-Sheva sponsors an annual, collective birthday celebration for its citizens who turn 80; the Hebrew term for the age of 80 is gevurot (lit., acts of heroism).
 Every now and then the City also salutes its resident centenarians (those over the age of 100).

 For free information regarding eligibility and locations of subsidized/private housing for senior citizens call: 1-800-30-10-30 or 077-9033850 .

 Organizations for seniors

 Be’er-Sheva has a special Center for Closing the Digital Gap in Israeli Society for those who are digitally challenged, that teaches digital literacy–the use of modern digital tools, e.g., smart phones, computers, Internet, etc. To register call: 08-6486508 or 054-6396099.